Florida vs. South Carolina NCAA Football Odds, Plays and Insights | November 6, 2021

 South Carolina Stats and Trends

-- South Carolina has played eight games, with three wins against the spread.
+- In South Carolina's eight games this year, it has three wins against the spread.

-- The Gamecocks have been underdogs by 18 points or more two times this season and covered the spread once.
+- The Gamecocks have covered the spread once this year when underdogs by 18 points or more (in two chances).

-- South Carolina's games this year have eclipsed the over/under three times in seven opportunities (42.9%).
+- South Carolina's games this year have hit the over on three of seven set point totals (42.9%).

-- South Carolina is 1-0 against the spread and 2-0 overall in games when it puts up more than 22.8 points.
+- South Carolina is 1-0 against the spread and 2-0 overall when the team records more than 22.8 points.

 - The Gamecocks average 329.6 yards per game, only 8.2 fewer than the 337.8 the Gators allow.

-- South Carolina is 1-2 against the spread and 3-1 overall when the team churns out more than 337.8 yards.
+- When South Carolina picks up more than 337.8 yards, the team is 1-2 against the spread and 3-1 overall.

-- This year the Gamecocks have turned the ball over 17 times, eight more than the Gators' takeaways (9).
+- This season the Gamecocks have turned the ball over 17 times, eight more than the Gators' takeaways (9).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.